We have about 5 boiler brands here in the UK. Some are truly fantastic, some aren’t so good and one is the ‘Rolls Royce’ of boilers.

 To make it fair we picked just one part, the water pump.
 The water pump sits just after the primary heat exchanger and its job is, yes you’ve guessed it, is to pump.
 It pumps the water heated by the boiler round the system to the rads and taps etc so you can take hot showers etc. Without one your boiler isn’t really much of a boiler.

 The prices we could find do not include fitting.
-We thought this only fair as installation and call outs for heating engineers vary from one part of the country to another.
+We thought this only fair as installation and call outs for heating engineers vary from one part of the country to another. (note Glow Worm are not mentioned within this list)

 The results are in: